MoritzGold/BSFL_residue_microbiota/README.md

 **value:** temperature in °C

 # phyloseq.R
 Code for metagenomic analyses with phyloseq and vegan.
-Uses psychem from physical_chemical_temp.R and performance_messy from treatment_performance.R.
+Uses ppsychem_C_H and psychem from physical_chemical_temp.R.
+Used performance_C_H, BCR, larval_protein_accumulation and performance_messy from treatment_performance.R.

 ### metedata = code/p529_run190225_MapFile.txt

 **SampleID1:** Sample identifier.
 Syntax xxyzw - x=Day, y=Diet, z=Type, w=Replicate.
 **Diet:**  Diet used for larval rearing.
 C=canteen waste, H=household waste, S=sterile canteen waste.
 **Day:** Rearing day.
 0, 3, 6, 9, 12.
 0 marks the beginning of the experiment with larvae having a weight of 0.5 mg DM.
 Day 12 marks harvesting of larvae from the residue.
 **Type:**  Larvae, residue, control or mock samples.
 **Type_detail:**  More detailed description of type.
 **Diet_detail:** Abbreviation of diet.